 Thanksgiving is a Time to be Thankful

-This American holiday feast dates back to November 1621, when the newly arrived Pilgrims and the Wampanoag Indians gathered at Plymouth for an autumn harvest celebration.
+This American holiday feast originated in November 1621, when the newly arrived Pilgrims and the Wampanoag Indians came together in Plymouth to celebrate the autumn harvest.

-A Pilgrim wrote in his journal that the colony’s governor had a hunting mission in preparation for the three-day event.
+A pilgrim noted in his journal that the colony’s governor had organized a crucial hunting mission to ensure a successful three-day celebration.

 The pilgrim wrote that the Wampanoag Indians arrived with an offering of five deer.

-Local vegetables likely appearing on the table include onions, beans, lettuce, spinach, cabbage, carrots, peas and Corn.
+Common vegetables likely appearing on the table include onions, beans, lettuce, spinach, cabbage, carrots, peas, and corn.

-For many Americans, the Thanksgiving meal includes roast turkey with stuffing, cranberry sauce, mashed potatoes, and pumpkin pie.
+For many Americans, the traditional Thanksgiving meal features roast turkey with stuffing, cranberry sauce, mashed potatoes, and pumpkin pie.

-As President of the United States, George Washington proclaimed the first nationwide thanksgiving celebration in America, marking November 26, 1789, as a day of public thanksgiving and prayer, to be observed by acknowledging with grateful hearts the many and signal favors of Almighty God.
+As President of the United States, George Washington established the first nationwide Thanksgiving celebration in America, officially designating November 26, 1789, as a day of public thanksgiving and prayer.
+This day serves as a powerful reminder to express our gratitude for the many blessings and extraordinary favors bestowed upon us by Almighty God.

 1 Thessalonians 5:18 In every thing give thanks: for this is the will of God in Christ Jesus concerning you.